MilesMoosavi/pictionary-bot/README.md

 ## Usage for Word Lookup Testing
 1. **Adding/Removing Words**: Click the `+` or `-` buttons to add or remove words from the user-added words list.
 2. **Select Word Lists**: Select the wordlist(s) to read from.
-Currently only capable of writing to the user-added words list.
+Currently only capable of writing to the user-added-words list.
-3. **Recent Changes**: Views the 10 most recently added/removed words from a custom word list.
+3. **Recent Changes**: Views the 10 most recently added/removed words from the user-added-words list.
 4. **Always On Top**: Check or uncheck the `Always On Top` button to make this program stay on top of other applications.
 5. **Up/Down Arrows**: When the cursor is not selected on the input field, use the up or down arrow keys to scroll through the potential word matches.